 By encouraging people to use public transport rather than private vehicles, electrifying more of the network will reduce carbon emissions.

-The project will:
+The project is:

 There are many benefits to electrification of the track, but overhead electric lines carry 25,000 volts of electricity - this is 100 times more powerful than the electricity in your home.